itslabibb/Potato-Executor/README.md

 ## **📝 How to Use**
 1. Open **Potato Executor**.
-2. Click the `Inject` button to establish a connection with Roblox.
+2. Click the `Attach` button to establish a connection with Roblox.
 3. Paste your script into the built-in editor or load it from a `.txt` file.
 4. Press `Execute` to run your script.
 5. Enjoy the enhanced Roblox experience!